Adityadj01/WandererHub/README.md

 # WandererHub

-WandererHub is a ticket reservation system that uses MERN stack.
-The website currently shows ticket reservations for hotspots in hubballi
+WandererHub is a ticket reservation system that utilizes the MERN stack.
+The website currently displays available ticket reservations for hotspots in Hubballi.
+It also features a payment gateway that becomes accessible once the ticket and number of tickets are selected.

 ## Installation